Basics: Microservices and FaaS – a fad or a real difference?

 On today’s page of deciphering the hieroglyphs of IT languages, we are going to delve deeper into two prominent pioneers of software architecture.
 If you are not familiar with the basics, we recommend you visit our last post to be up-to-date with our “diary” program.
-In a way, microservices tries to go an alternate path compared to the traditional monolith style and has picked quite the fans along the way.
+In a way, microservices and FaaS try to go an alternate path compared to the traditional monolith style and has picked quite the fans along the way.

 Microservices, by definition, is a software architecture pattern in which large software projects are broken down into “module” chunks.
 These are loosely coupled but independent of each other in their implementation.
 They come together to create an app, thus implying that communication is necessary and they do so through Application Programming Interface (APIs).